-Recognising the extent of the work required for the Federation to meet operational and support objectives, and acknowledging the time and availability limitations of a volunteer Committee group, it was resolved in 2007 to engage a Contractor to undertake these activities.
-Grant Sidaway was the contractor until his retirement in 2019.
+Recognising the extent of the work required for the Federation to meet operational and support objectives and acknowledging the time and availability limitations of a volunteer Management Committee group, it was resolved in 2007 to engage a Contractor to undertake these activities.

-In practical terms, the committee deals with a wide range of issues, such as sponsorship, advertising, individual Learning Centre administration, finance, contractual requirements of the Executive officer , planning, budgeting, etc.
+In practical terms, the Management Committee deals with a wide range of issues, such as sponsorship, advertising, individual Learning Centre administration, finance, contractual requirements of the Executive officer, planning, budgeting, etc.

-- Federation: The Annual General Meeting is held between 1 April and 30 June, with the Committee determining when and where it will held within these dates.
+- Federation: The Annual General Meeting is held between 1 April and 30 June, with the Management Committee determining when and where it will be held within these dates.